jorenn92/Maintainerr/docs/1-home/Home.md

 I've been sharing my Plex Server with family and friends for a while now.
 They quickly started to request everything they could think of through Overseerr, while not watching most of it.
 Since I use a modest server with limited capacity, I had to spend some time cleaning up after them.

 With Maintainerr, i no longer have to keep an eye on their usage.
 And it has the added benefit of announcing media that's about to be deleted on the Plex home screen.

+# Ran into a problem?

+Feel free to submit an issue on the [Github page](https://github.com/jorenn92/Maintainerr/issues).
+All help is welcome!